meinlschmidt/ssh-acquisition/README.md

 # ssh-acquisition

-A Python Script to acquire forensic relevant data from any device using a ssh connection.
+A Python Script to acquire forensic relevant data (e.g. a process list) from any device using a ssh connection.
+Acquired data is parsed into JSON and then saved into a MongoDB collection.